 Once you have an automatic stay in place, what happens to your home depends on which type of bankruptcy you file.
 If you want to stay in your house and you are earning enough money to pay off some of your debts, your best option is a Chapter 13 bankruptcy.
 It requires you to continue to make your current mortgage payments but it may give you three to five years to pay off the arrears.
 If you don’t have enough money for a Chapter 13 repayment plan, you may be better off filing for Chapter 7 bankruptcy.
 Although the bankruptcy trustee appointed to manage your bankruptcy will likely sell your home to pay your creditors, you have the option of requesting a homestead exemption, which means that when the house is sold, you get paid up to the limit of the exemption.
 Meanwhile, the automatic stay gives you time to find alternative housing or, possibly, work out a deal with the bank.
 As your bankruptcy counsel, we can advise you on your best course of action and help you achieve the best feasible outcome.

 Gates Law Group, A Professional Corporation helps homeowners stop foreclosures through the bankruptcy process.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.